GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

+## Introduction

+Come, and crawl out of Plato's cave with me.
+There's a whole new way to think about economics.

+It's based on physics.
+It's mathematically sound.
+But that means it's also a bit complex at times.

+As the author, I strongly suggest you copy-paste the whole thing into an LLM like ChatGPT or Grok, or split it into chunks if you don't have a pro subscription.

+Ask for a general overview of the piece, and then ask more questions about the parts that interest you the most.
+It's a far more digestible way to consume this massive document.

+---

 ## 1. What Is Torq?

 Torq is a unit of markup in Robonomic Lingo — and the scalar of value creation in AI-driven production systems.